Hans-Joachim Marseille: Early life and career

 Marseille had a difficult relationship with his natural father, whom he refused to visit in Hamburg for some time after the divorce.
-Eventually, he attempted a reconciliation with his father, who subsequently introduced him to the nightlife that initially hampered his military career during his early years in the Luftwaffe.
-However, the rapprochement with his father did not last and he did not see him again.
+Eventually, he attempted a reconciliation with his father, who introduced him to the nightlife that initially hampered his military career during his early years in the Luftwaffe.
+The rapprochement with his father did not last and he did not see him again.

 Hans-Joachim also had an older sister, Ingeborg.
 While on sick leave in Athens at the end of December 1941, he was summoned to Berlin by a telegram from his mother.
 Upon arriving home, he learned his sister had been killed by a jealous lover while living in Vienna.
 Hans-Joachim reportedly never recovered emotionally from this blow.

 Marseille attended a Volksschule in Berlin (1926–1930), and from the age of 10, the Prinz-Heinrichs-Gymnasium, a secondary school that prepares students for higher education at a university, in Berlin-Schöneberg (1930–1938).
 Between April and September 1938, he served in the Reich Labour Service.

 Marseille joined the Luftwaffe on 7 November 1938 as an officer candidate and received his basic training in Quedlinburg in the Harz region.
 His lack of discipline gave him a reputation as a rebel, which plagued him early on in his Luftwaffe career.
 On 1 March 1939 Marseille was transferred to the Luftkriegsschule 4 (LKS 4—air war school) near Fürstenfeldbruck.
 Among his classmates was Werner Schröer.

 Marseille completed his training at a Fighter Pilot School in Vienna to which he was posted on 1 November 1939.
 One of his instructors was the Austro-Hungarian World War I ace Julius Arigi.
 Marseille graduated with an outstanding evaluation on 18 July 1940 and was assigned to Ergänzungsjagdgruppe Merseburg, stationed at the airport in Merseburg-West.

 Marseille's unit was assigned to air defence duty over the Leuna plant from the outbreak of war until the fall of France.
 On 10 August 1940 he was assigned to the Instructional Squadron 2, based in Calais-Marck, to begin operations against Britain.
 He again received an outstanding evaluation, this time by commander Herbert Ihlefeld.